Montana asbestos victims to get $25 million from state

 - 50,000 expected to attend Seattle women’s march day after Trump inauguration WATCH

-The plaintiffs in the latest case had not been diagnosed when the earlier deal was reached, Tom Lewis, a Great Falls lawyer involved in both settlements, told The Associated Press.
+The plaintiffs in the latest settlements had not been diagnosed when the earlier deal was reached, Tom Lewis, a Great Falls lawyer for the plaintiffs, told The Associated Press.

+They’ll receive payments ranging from $10,500 up to $60,000 for more severe cases, said Dale Cockrell, a Kalispell attorney who represented the state in settlement negotiations.

+Since an initial deal was reached in June, 30 to 40 additional people have filed similar claims about health problems from asbestos exposure.
+Those claims still are being reviewed and there’s been no decision yet on how the state will handle them, Cockrell said.

-Lewis said it was unclear if further legal actions will be pursued against the state.
-Separate lawsuits from victims are pending against BNSF Railway, which transported vermiculite from the mine to processing sites across the country, and International Paper, the current owner of a lumber mill in Libby where vermiculite was stored.
+Separate lawsuits from victims are pending against BNSF Railway, which transported asbestos-containing vermiculite from the mine to processing sites across the country, and International Paper, the current owner of a lumber mill in Libby where vermiculite was stored.

 Wednesday’s settlement marks the end of lengthy negotiations between victims and the state.
 It resolves hundreds of claims against the state on behalf of miners, their family members and members of the community.

-Attorneys with a Kalispell law firm representing 826 claimants and Lewis’ firm representing more than 200 reached separate but similar agreements with the state, resolving the individual lawsuits.
+Attorneys with a Kalispell law firm representing 826 claimants and Lewis’ firm representing more than 200 reached separate agreements with the state, resolving the individual lawsuits.

-An attorney representing the state in the cases did not immediately return requests for comment from the newspaper.

 The Libby mine closed in 1999 and nearly $600 million has been spent on a cleanup program for the Montana community.
 The Environmental Protection Agency has investigated or cleaned more than 7,100 properties in and near Libby and plans to finish another 700 properties before completion.